bloomreach/brxm/essentials/README.md

-# Hippo Essentials
+# BloomReach Essentials
-Hippo Essentials is for developers who want to setup a new [Hippo CMS](https://www.onehippo.org) project.
-It enables them to kickstart their project in a matter of minutes, to benefit from our best practices and to easily add Enterprise or community plugins from the Hippo Marketplace.
+BloomReach Essentials is for developers who want to setup a new [BloomReach CMS](https://www.onehippo.org) project.
+It enables them to kickstart their project in a matter of minutes, to benefit from our best practices and to easily add Enterprise or community plugins.

 ```
-Please use the Hippo Essentials feedback form to inform us if you encounter any bugs/glitches or if you have any
+Please use the BloomReach Essentials feedback form to inform us if you encounter any bugs/glitches or if you have any
 suggestions for improvements.
 ```